 Numerical Analysis Group (NAG)

-Our Numerical Analysis Group develop mathematical models, advanced computational algorithms and high-performance software for the design and analysis of complex systems in engineering.
+Our Numerical Analysis Group develop mathematical models, advanced computational algorithms and high-performance software for the design and analysis of complex systems in engineering via differential equations.
 Our highly skilled staff help contribute to advances in modelling and simulation based engineering.
-Current focus of this research group lies in the intersection of building energy modelling, non-linear (black box) optimisation, integration of artificial intelligence for demand forecasting, structural lightweighting and process engineering applications.
+Current focus of this research group lies in the intersection of federated digital twins, non-linear (black box) optimisation, integration of artificial intelligence for demand forecasting, structural lightweighting and process engineering applications.
 Our goals are high-performance, multi-scale modelling for the high-fidelity analysis of multi-physics problems, high-order methods, uncertainty quantification, and efficient model-order reduction for large scale applications such as design and active control.

 Data center energy modelling

 Data Centres house the computer systems that are the UK’s digital workhouse and the backbone of the internet.
 The Data Centre industry is currently enjoying explosive growth due to the insatiable demand for digital services and the rapid emergence of cloud computing.
 Governments, NGOs, industry and environmentalists are increasingly concerned about the environmental impact and economic cost of data centre operation, which present a serious risk to the UK meetings its emissions targets.